|

 Alvin Y. So, Hong Kong University of Science and Technology

-Europe and the Mediterranean
+Europe and the Mediterranean: Integration Process

-Islam in the World System
+Islam and the Modern World - System

 Incorporating North America into the Eurasian World-System